Permanent Social Work at Somerset Council

 Permanent employment benefits

-Although agency social worker roles may offer a higher hourly rate of pay, permanent roles across Somerset Council offer competitive rates of pay as well as a wide range of additional benefits, including:
+Although agency social worker roles may offer a higher hourly rate of pay, permanent roles across the Somerset Council offer competitive rates of pay as well as a wide range of additional benefits, including:

 - Annual salary incremental rises